Postcards From The Isle of Overwhelm

 Rachel shared a personal story that resonated, “A friend once told me, ‘you know not everyone decides to spend 4 weeks designing a 3D pirate ship birthday cake with a Jello ocean.
 Some people just go to the store and buy a cake.’
 One year, I finally went and bought a cake.
 My kid was just as happy and had a less stressed out Mom.”
 Rachel couldn’t see me during our call but I nodded my head vigorously, as someone who has cursed herself (repeatedly) while trying to build Star Wars figures out of marzipan in the wee hours of my son’s birthday.

-“We made Gingerbread houses over the holidays for many years until it wasn’t fun anymore.
+Rachel said, “We made Gingerbread houses over the holidays for many years until it wasn’t fun anymore.
 Guarding it when my child was young felt important, however, I had to let it go when it became too much.
 We moved to making chocolate truffles – still a project, I wanted to have a special activity that we did together.
 But it requires less architectural work, less baking and is much easier.”
+Bravo!

 When I asked Rachel, ‘What about loss of self?
 Moms already have to reinvent themselves, when does giving up activities that you love become too much?’
-Her reply, “Is it for you or for your kid?
+She said, “Is it for you or for your kid?
 You have to ask yourself that question and dig underneath the activity to reach the ‘why’ it’s important.
 The Gingerbread houses were for me.”
 And she realized she had to make a change, a happy one it turns out.

 Good Versus Bad Stress & the Plague of Overscheduling